Srhsharma/Online-Brand-Protection-Analytics/README.md

 1. Download the `.pbix` file
 2. Open in Power BI Desktop
-3. Use filters to explore insights
+3. Use slicers (Year, Platform, Country, IP Type) to explore insights
 ---

 ## 👤 Author